-Ed. note: The following column, which appeared in The Herald-Sun (Durham, N.C.), was written by horticulture agent Paul McKenzie for his fellow gardeners.
+Ed. note: The following column, which appeared in The Herald-Sun (Durham, N.C.), was written by horticulture agent Paul McKenzie.
 Although crepe myrtle isn't a universal plant, his advice is:

 Although it's never been proven that plants can think, I sometimes wonder if they are smarter than people.
 Pruning season brings this thought to mind like no other time of year.